 You may have been humbled, but you are not worthless.

-Remember: There’s a big difference between being a bad person and making a bad judgment.
+Remember: There’s a big difference between being a bad person and making a bad judgement.
 When it comes to sexual emotions, attraction and temptation, we’re all vulnerable.
 No one is immune.
 Therefore, it’s not our job to judge or condemn (especially when the person who’s fallen short is us).

 Let me ask you, can you be willing to lift the harsh judgment and contempt?